Email & Password

 Mole removal is a very simple and quick procedure with a trained doctor, requiring just a local anaesthetic.
 There will be a tiny scar after healing which will have normal skin characteristics i.e. will not regrow the thick/long mole hair.

 Laser mole removal or surgical techniques are available in the private sector.
-Unfortunately the NHS consider mole removal to be a cosmetic procedure unless there is a medical concern in which case it should be covered on the NHS as a priority.
+Unfortunately, the NHS consider mole removal to be a cosmetic procedure unless there is a medical concern in which case it should be covered by the NHS as a priority.
 If not, then private clinics offer a good service.